Excidion/reproML/docs/structure.md

 ## Acknowledgements
 Main influnces when defining this structure were:

-+ [drivendata/cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for structure and some opinions
++ [drivendata/cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) for structure and opinions

-+ [iterative/example-get-started](https://github.com/iterative/example-get-started) for workflows best practices
++ [iterative/example-get-started](https://github.com/iterative/example-get-started) for workflow best practices